Dr. Ivan PulinkalaChair & Professor

 Ivan Pulinkala received his Doctorate in Higher Education Administration from the University of Alabama, his M.F.A in Dance from Mills College, Oakland, Calif., and his Bachelor of Commerce (Honors) from Hindu College, Delhi University.
 Originally from New Delhi, Pulinkala has worked professionally in the field of dance and musical theatre both in India and the U.S. His choreographic work has been commissioned for concert dance, musical theatre, as well as corporate and commercial film.
 While in India, Pulinkala served as the artistic director of his own company, performing and choreographing across the country.
 He served as the choreographer-in-residence for Delhi Music Theatre, and was named among the 25 Indian artists of the Millennium by the India Today Magazine in their December 1999 issue.

-Pulinkala serves as the chair of the Department of Dance at Kennesaw State University, and teaches classes in modern technique, choreography, dance history, kinesiology and performance.
+Pulinkala serves as the chair of the Department of Dance at Kennesaw State University, and teaches classes in modern technique, choreography, kinesiology and performance.
 He also serves as the artistic director for the Kennesaw State University Dance Company.
 Pulinkala was awarded the KSU Foundation Award in 2011, the Clendenin Graduate Fellowship at KSU in 2010, 2011 and 2012, the NEA American Masterpiece Grant for the Department of Dance at Kennesaw State University in 2010, the Cobb Symphony Orchestra Award for Artistic Excellence in 2010 and the Board of Regents award for Teaching Excellence from Murray State University in 2005.
 He was also commissioned by the Tony award winning Alliance Theatre to choreograph their 2008 production of “Eurydice.”
 Pulinkala has received arts grants both in India and the U.S. for his work, and has served as a guest artist for a number of professional companies and university programs.
-In 2012, Pulinkala was selected by the Consulate of Israel to represent the U.S. as a cultural ambassador at the International Dance Exposure held in Tel Aviv.
-Recent choreographic commissions include work for Atlanta Ballet (Atlanta, GA), Fresco (Tel Aviv, Israel), Brigham Young University (Provo, UT), Israel Ballet (Tel Aviv, Israel) and recent publications Research in Dance Education Journal.
+Recent choreographic commissions include work for The Israel Ballet (Tel Aviv, Israel,) Atlanta Ballet (Atlanta, GA,) Fresco (Tel Aviv, Israel,) Brigham Young University (Provo, UT.)

 Pulinkala has choreographed and taught for a number of professional companies, colleges and arts organizations: